paretoman/votekit/tutorial/electionOptions.md

 layout: default
 ---

-The electionOptions are options inside the election and include: socialChoiceMethod, voteCasterName, number of districts and two sub categories:
+The electionOptions are options inside the election such as socialChoiceMethod.
+There are two sub categories:
   - The castOptions are options for the vote caster.
   - The socialChoiceOptions are options for the social choice function.